izikeros/blog/content/posts/draft_posts/federated_social_web_book.md

-#rss #activitypub #activitybub
+---
+Title: Federated Social Web
+Slug: federated-social-web
+Date: 2023-04-14
+Modified: 2023-04-14
+Start: 2023-04-14
+Tags: web, rss, activitypub
+Category: Machine Learning
+Image: /images/head/abstract_1.jpg
+Summary:
+Status: published

-> Give me detailed outline of the book "towards Federated Social Web".
+prompt_1: Give me detailed outline of the book "towards Federated Social Web".
 The book is a survey of the existing and emerging technologies that are enablers for the Federated Social Web.
 It should discuss also non-technical blockers and enablers of Federated Social Web becoming mainstream in the future.
+---

 "Towards a Federated Social Web" is a book that explores the concept of a decentralized and interoperable social web, also known as the Federated Social Web.
 The book provides a comprehensive survey of existing and emerging technologies that enable the Federated Social Web, as well as non-technical factors that could help or hinder its mainstream adoption.